newrelic/opentelemetry-exporter-java/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-The nr1-browser-analyzer uses source code from third party libraries which carry their own copyright notices and license terms.
+The opentelemetry-exporter-java uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.